SESYNC-ci/si2021instructors/teams.md

 # 2021 Summer Institute teams

-Below are links to each team's 2021 SESYNC SI repo on GitHub.
+Below are links to each team's 2021 SESYNC SI repo on GitHub (or a link to their SESYNC abstract page if the repo is private).

 - [Instructors!](https://github.com/SESYNC-ci/si2021instructors)
 - [Thermal Refuges](https://github.com/dalgroundwater/thermal-refuges-text)